Sandblast Equipment

 Standards and Specifications of Blasters

-To ensure worker safety while using a blaster and to prevent long-term health risks, manufacturers must comply with strict safety standards.
-It is essential that they operate sandblast equipment in accordance with OSHA guidelines.
+To support worker safety while using a blaster and to reduce long-term health risks, manufacturers must comply with strict safety standards.
+They should operate sandblast equipment in accordance with OSHA guidelines and established shop safety procedures for ventilation, respiratory protection, containment, and housekeeping.
+Facilities also need procedures that address respirable dust, abrasive containment, maintenance checks, and clear operating practices for safe blasting conditions.

 Things to Consider When Purchasing Sandblasting Equipment